 - Make sure that your hot water pipes are properly insulated.
 Piping insulation guards against heat loss which gets hot water to your faucet faster.

-- Install compact fluorescent light bulbs (CFLs) in your bathroom.
-CFLs use as much as 75% less energy than standard incandescent light bulbs.
+- Install LED light bulbs in your bathroom.
+LEDs use as much as 90% less energy than standard incandescent light bulbs.

 Heating and Cooling